neco0w0/CatCursor/README.md

 | **Launch at Login** | |
 | **Quit Cat Cursor** | restores the normal pointer |

-The build is ad-hoc signed, which is fine on the machine that built it.
-Moving the `.app` to another Mac would need a Developer ID and notarisation.

 **If anything ever goes wrong, quit the app and your normal pointer comes back.**
-If it crashes or is force-quit, macOS restores the pointer by itself within about a second — you cannot end up stuck without a cursor.
+Even if it crashes, macOS puts your real cursor back on its own within about a second — you can't get stuck without one.

 ---